-“…having the appearance of godliness, but denying its power” (2 Timothy 3:5) is a portion of a verse that’s often quoted by those who claim to operate in the supernatural, exercise the supernatural gift of their choice, and have “enounters” with God.
-They quote this part of the verse in a disparaging sense, directed at individuals or churches that in their view are not “spirit filled,” don’t operate in supernatural gifts, “quench the Holy Spirit,” and resist the current “revival” or “move of God.”
+“…having the appearance of godliness, but denying its power” (2 Timothy 3:5) is a portion of a verse that’s often quoted by those who claim to operate in the supernatural, exercise the supernatural gift of their choice, and have “encounters” with God.
+They quote this part of the verse in a disparaging sense, directed at individuals or churches that in their view are not “spirit-filled,” don’t operate in supernatural gifts, “quench the Holy Spirit,” and resist the current “revival” or “move of God.”
 They view the ones that deny the power as people with a “religious spirit,” or people under the influence of an antichrist spirit.
 They accuse them of being opposed to any form of the supernatural; people whose devil is bigger than their God because they’re afraid of taking risks in the supernatural and being deceived.
-Boring people, content with doctrine, fellowship, breaking of bread and prayers.
-But when we examine the context of the verse (2 Tim 3:1-5), we’ll discover that some who abuse this text (whom I’ll refer to as having a false view of the supernatural) are in fact guilty of “having the appearance of godliness, but denying its power.”
+Boring people, content with doctrine, fellowship, breaking of bread, and prayers.
+But when we examine the context of the verse (2 Tim 3:1-5), we’ll discover that some who abuse this text (whom I’ll refer to as having a false view of the supernatural) are guilty of “having the appearance of godliness, but denying its power.”

 Those who quote this verse in the manner described above, usually have a false view of the supernatural.
 Before we delve into the text, and for the sake of clarity, allow me to explain what I mean by a “false view of the supernatural.”
 It’s a belief typically found in some Charismatic or Pentecostal churches, and churches that have embraced the aberrant doctrines of the New Apostolic Reformation.
 A False view of the supernatural: